mark-hahn/fjs/README.md

 Some missing features ...

-- While there are docs (see below) there is no tutorial, which is the best way to learn a language.
-- REPL.
-Plans are in the works for a webpage based REPL with sandbox.
+- Plans are in the works for a webpage based REPL with sandbox.
 - Better error reporting.
 Currently debugging is done by an exhaustive execution trace.
-- Unit testing is needed.
+- Unit testing.
 - Optimized compilation for faster execution.
 Speed is unmeasured at this point.
 (Even though FJS semantics assume a stack, much of the code can be optimized to remove the stack behind the scenes.)